SvDvorak/svdvorak.github.io/cv.md

 ### PubQ
 December 2017 - October 2019

-Developed new features and helped improve their PubQ platform, a template restaurant app to enable customers to get their own custom app.
-I developed a new orderflow for new customers and redesigned the back office UI, improved receipt printing and a whole slew of small fixes.
+Developed new features and helped improve their PubQ platform, a restaurant app template to enable restaurants to get their own custom app.
+I developed a new orderflow for new customers, implemented a table booking algorithm, redesigned the back office UI, improved receipt printing and a whole slew of small fixes.
 The app is written in Typescript using Ionic with a Firebase backend.
 <br />

 ### Mjukvarufabriken
 August 2018 - January 2019

 Subcontracted for a company that sells custom renderings of new building constructions.
-My job was maintaining their Wordpress website and ordersystem, including writing custom PHP.
-I helped them update and add new services to offer their customers.
+My job was maintaining their Wordpress website and order system, including writing custom PHP.
+I helped them update existing services and implement new ones to offer their customers.
 <br />

 ### CAB Group AB
 September 2016 - October 2017

-Worked on CABAS, a WPF desktop application for insurance companies and garages to calculate and plan vehicle reparations.
-A longlived application with a lot of legacy code, easily reflected in the number of bugs reported.
-I spearheaded an effort in implementing an easier workflow for Acceptance Test Driven Development using the xUnit framework and promoted the workflow within the team.
+Worked on CABAS, a WPF desktop application for insurance companies and workshops to calculate and plan vehicle reparations.
+A longlived application with a lot of legacy code which was clearly reflected in the number of bugs reported.
+I spearheaded an effort in implementing an easier workflow for Acceptance Test Driven Development using the xUnit framework and promoted the new workflow within the team.
 <br />
 <br />